 The Nephrology Nursing Certification Commission (NNCC), formerly the Nephrology Nursing Certification Board (NNCB), was established in 1987.
 Recognizing the value of education, administration, research, and clinical practice in fostering personal and professional growth in the field of nephrology nursing, the Commission’s mission is to establish credentialing mechanisms to promote patient safety and to improve the quality of care provided to nephrology patients.
 Its goal is to promote the highest standards of nephrology nursing practice through the development, implementation, coordination and evaluation of all aspects of the certification and re-certification processes

-The Commission’s philosophy is that there should be a diversity of examinations that will effectively provide the opportunity for certification at various levels of education, experience, and areas of practice within nephrology nursing.
-Therefore, they have developed and implemented a several examinations to validate clinical performance and obtain certification in the field of nephrology nursing.
+The Commission’s philosophy is that there should be a diversity of examinations that will effectively provide the opportunity for certification and recertification at various levels of education, experience, and areas of practice within nephrology nursing.
+Therefore, they have developed and implemented several examinations to validate clinical performance and obtain certification in the field of nephrology nursing.
 They are:

 - CNN-NP (Certified Nephrology Nurse – Nurse Practitioner) for nurse practitioners with at least 2,0000 hours practicing in nephrology;